albertllousas/hexagonal-workshop/workshop_steps/hexagonal/4_breaking_change.md

 ```
 2. Open `AccountService` and replace the dependency of `UserHttpClient` by the new interface `UserFetcher`.
 Replace the `UserDto` references by the `User` domain class.
 3. Fix compilation issues and remove unused packages from infra.
-4. Open `UserHttpClient` and force it to implement the `UserFetcher` interface.
+4. Open `UserHttpClient` and force it to implement the `UserFetcher` interface, don't implement the mapping logic, imagine that
+we get the `UserDto` and return a `User`.
 5. Fix the code
-6Optional: Now that we are free of infrastructure dtos in the Service, we can safely move the logic (buildAccount) to the domain class `Account`.
+6. Optional: Now that we are free of infrastructure dtos in the Service, we can safely move the logic (buildAccount) to the domain class `Account`.
 Why? we don't want anemic domains, we want rich ones if we want to follow OOP.
 ```kotlin
 data class Account(...) {